joshmrallen/ruby-project-guidelines-nyc01-seng-ft-071320/README.md

 CLI.rb
 ```
-“Hi, where would you like to go?”
-“What month would you like to travel?”
-“What city are you visiting?”
-“These are your favorite locations”
+“Best Times for Travel”
+“Sights to See”
+“Hotels to Stay At”
+"My Favorite Destinations”
 ```
 ### Points of Interest
-* API free test version only allows calls to a select list of cities for POI data: https://github.com/amadeus4dev/data-collection/blob/master/data/pois.md
+* The API free test version only allows calls to a select list of cities for POI data: https://github.com/amadeus4dev/data-collection/blob/master/data/pois.md.
+See the project file ~./app/city_hashes.rb
 ```
 Bangalore
 Latitude North: 13.023577, Longitude West: 77.536856, Latitude South: 12.923210, Longitude East: 77.642256